everhartlab/read-processing/README.md

  - [Vince Buffalo's Makefiles in Bioinformatics][buffalo-make]
  - [Makefile Style Guide][make-style]

-One of the things that gets kind of weird about this Makefile as compared to traditional makefiles is the fact that I wrote it in a really wonky sort of way where there are many dependencies for a single rule (This may change in the future).

 Many of the recipes in the makefile take the form of: